How To Tell The Gender Of Your Bearded Dragon

 2. Note The Differences In Body Size

-This is notable on most occasions; an exception being specially bred and gender-reversed beardies, which will be discussed later on.
-The problem with this technique is this.
-As a newbie, you will need another bearded dragon to note the relative differences and thus, identify the sex of your bearded dragon.
+This is notable on most occasions unless the dragons were specially incubated to change their sex as embryos, which we will discuss later.
+The problem with this technique is that you will need another bearded dragon to compare differences and thus, identify the sex of your bearded dragon.
 However, if you know exactly what you’re looking for, you can tell the gender right off the bat as an expert would.

 What to look for: